 When we determine how to price our medicines we consider a number of factors – primarily what medical need the product meets for clinicians and patients, and how the clinical profile of the drug compares with other treatments for the same condition.
 Other factors include the level of development of the local economy and the pricing and reimbursement systems in the country.

-In the world’s poorest countries, we have made a special commitment called our Access to Insulin Commitment, to improving access to quality treatments for patients.
-We guarantee that we will provide low-priced human insulin to Least Developed Countries (LDCs) as defined by the UN and to other low-income countries as defined by the World Bank as well as selected organisations providing relief in humanitarian settings.
+In the world’s poorest countries, we have made a special commitment called our Access to Insulin Commitment, to improve access to quality treatments for patients.
+We guarantee that we will provide low-priced human insulin in 76 Least Developed Countries as defined by the United Nations, other low-income countries as defined by the World Bank and middle-income countries where large low-income populations lack sufficient health coverage, as well as selected organisations providing relief in humanitarian settings.
 Our guarantee entails that we will provide human insulin in vials at a guaranteed ceiling price.
-The ceiling price for 2018 is set at 4.00 US dollars per vial (around 12 cents per day).
+The ceiling price from 1 August 2020 is set at USD 3.00 per vial.

 We believe new outcomes-based pricing models will contribute to better evaluation of the true value of medicines.
 While the models may be different from one disease area to another, and may be more difficult to implement in some areas than others, they should be based on the following principles:

 Novo Nordisk is committed to driving initiatives aimed at finding

 innovative, outcomes-based pricing models in close collaboration with